Vorpalbunnie/testingWebsite/README.md

 Add the "x"s to each task/component you've completed:

-- [ x] Single page style app
+- [x] Single page style app
-- [x ] Tested transitions between all required pages of your app.
+- [x] Tested transitions between all required pages of your app.
-- [ x] Verified that the `garage` object is not directly interacting with any DOM elements or any part of the UI.
+- [x] Verified that the `garage` object is not directly interacting with any DOM elements or any part of the UI.
-- [ x] Verified that the UI logic doesn't directly change and properties of the `garage` object.
+- [x] Verified that the UI logic doesn't directly change and properties of the `garage` object.
 (All interactions go through methods)
-- [ x] Tested that any change in state will be reported correctly to the UI.
+- [x] Tested that any change in state will be reported correctly to the UI.
 That is, the UI is always in sync with the state of the simulated garage.
-- [no delay..my code is set up differently 8) ] Verified the timing requirements (states of the door motion each take 1s;  there's also a 1s delay in reporting any state changes to the UI)
+- [x] Verified the timing requirements (states of the door motion each take 1s;  there's also a 1s delay in reporting any state changes to the UI)
-- [x ] Ensured that the UI is non-blocking.
+- [x] Ensured that the UI is non-blocking.
-- [ x] Tested the auto-close feature.
+- [x] Tested the auto-close feature.
-- [ x] Tested the ability to enable/disable the auto-close feature.
+- [x] Tested the ability to enable/disable the auto-close feature.
-- [ x] Tested the auto-off feature of the light.
+- [x] Tested the auto-off feature of the light.
 - [ ] Reviewed the demo videos and match the basic behaviors shown.
-- [ x] Verified that any change in state will be reflected in the UI.
+- [x] Verified that any change in state will be reflected in the UI.
-- [ x] Completed the `README.md` :smile:
+- [x] Completed the `README.md` :smile:
-- [x ] Committed your code and pushed it to GitHub
+- [x] Committed your code and pushed it to GitHub
-- [x ] Verified your final code is on GitHub
+- [x] Verified your final code is on GitHub